Table of Contents

 How can I receive all these benefits?

 Some benefits, like Medicare, will come into effect automatically.
 You will need to apply for others.
 The application process and eligibility criteria are different for each benefit program.
-For that reason, the team at Trajector is standing by, ready to help you get the most benefits on top of your Social Security Disability Insurance payments.
+For that reason, our team is standing by, ready to help you get the most benefits on top of your Social Security Disability Insurance payments.
 You can also find out more about the benefits that you qualify for on SSDI here.